ophian/serendipity_event_staticpage/README.md

 - [x] Changed for 2.0: fixed save pageorder to work with current current 2.0 changes
 - [x] Changed for 2.0: default config value for show entrylist is now true
 - [x] Done for 2.0: since now using Smarty 3 only, some Smarty code will need a refresh (no need, but cleaner)
-- [x] Main backend CSS was renamed to staticpage_backend.css and now includes seperately into backends page header
+- [x] Main backend CSS was renamed to staticpage_backend.css and now includes separately into backends page header
 - [x] Added for 2.0: include new staticpage_backend.js to templates page footer - no need to use 2.0 js hook
 - [x] Hide/Show the top tab bar menu per JS hideaway, since not used very often
 - [x] Add sorting filter function to entrylists - no need, since using simplePagination now (!)